Ernest Shackleton - Teaching Ideas and Resources

 Sir Ernest Shackleton went to Antarctica no less than four times between 1901 and 1922 on voyages of adventure and exploration.
 The most famous of these was what was officially called the "Imperial Trans-Antarctic Expedition" of 1914-1917, better known by the name of the ship involved, this was the Endurance Expedition.

-Ernest Shackleton and the voyage of the Endurance - click to download
+Ernest Shackleton and the voyage of the Endurance - click to open or download

 10.5Mb - 27 slides - Suitable for ages from 11 upwards